A geometric study of Wasserstein spaces: isometric rigidity in negative curvature: Introduction

 In \cite{Kloeckner} it was proved that the isometry group of $\wass(\mathbb{R}^n)$ is strictly larger than the isometry group of $\mathbb{R}^n$ itself, the case $n=1$ being the most striking: some isometries of $\wass(\mathbb{R})$ are exotic in the sense that they do not preserve the shape of measures.
 This property seems pretty uncommon, and our main result is the following. \begin{theo} If $X$ is a negatively curved geodesically complete Ha\-damard space then $\wass(X)$ is isometrically rigid in the sense that its only isometries are those induced by the isometries of $X$ itself. \end{theo} By ``Negatively curved'' we mean that $X$ is not a line and the $\CAT(0)$ inequality is strict except for triangles all of whose vertices are aligned, see Section \ref{had} for details.

-As stated, our proof of Theorem \ref{theo:intro:isometry} depends on strong, yet unpublished results of Lytchak and Nagano \cite{LN}; but we shall treat many cases (manifolds, trees, some more general polyhedral complexes) without resorting to \cite{LN}.
+As stated, our proof of Theorem \ref{theo:intro:isometry} depends on strong results of Lytchak and Nagano \cite{LN}; but we shall treat many cases (manifolds, trees, some more general polyhedral complexes) without resorting to \cite{LN}.

-In the process of proving Theorem \ref{theo:intro:isometry}, we also get the following result that seems interesting by itself. \begin{theo} Let $Y,Z$ be geodesic Polish spaces and assume that $Y$ is geodesically complete and locally compact.
-Then $\wass(Y)$ is isometric to $\wass(Z)$ if and only if $Y$ is isometric to $Z$. \end{theo} It is quite surprising that whether a fully general version of this result holds is an open question.
+In the process of proving Theorem \ref{theo:intro:isometry}, we also get the following result that seems interesting by itself. \begin{theo} Let $Y,Z$ be geodesic and geodesically complete Polish spaces and assume that $Y$ is locally compact.
+Then $\wass(Y)$ is isometric to $\wass(Z)$ if and only if $Y$ is isometric to $Z$. \end{theo} \begin{rema} The statement of this result in the published version of the present paper is more general in that it does not ask $Z$ to be geodesically complete.
+However, we are only able to prove the above more restricted statement.
+We thank Zhengchao Wan for bringing this issue to our attention. \end{rema} It is quite surprising that whether a fully general version of this result holds is an open question.

 Note that the proof of Theorem \ref{theo:intro:isometry} involves the inversion of some kind of Radon transform, that seems to be new (for trees it is in particular different from the horocycle Radon transform) and could be of interest for other problems.